ant6n16/ant6n16/README.md

 ## Work
 💼 I´m Telecommunication Engineer 📡 and I´m currently working as researcher in different projects related to the using of Deep Learning in the forensic study of work of arts 🖼️. <br />
-Besides, I´m starting my stage as PHD student at the University of Seville 🔬.
+Besides, I´m developing my stage as PHD student at the University of Seville 🔬.

 ## 42